Aegizz/Public-Reflection/Reflection.md

 See **Appendix 5** for Testing Workflow.

 This testing methodology enabled us to prevent code that did not work from appearing on the main branch of the project and ensured that each user was closely following the specification.
+It only ran automated tests on client code, not server code, so testing for server code was done by whoever was implementing it, with no screenshots or proof of it.
+We should have made it a group initiative to write test scripts for our server code so other users could make changes and automatically test their changes.

 ### Bugs and Operability between Groups